flokkr/docker-hadoop/readme-parts/03_configuration.md

  * ```CONFIG_TYPE=simple```: Using some simple default and configuration defined with environment variables.
  * ```CONFIG_TYPE=consul```: Using configuration files (and not list of ```key: value``` pairs) stored in a consul.
 Supports dynamic restart if the configuration is changing.
- * ```CONFIG_TYPE=springconfig```: Using configuration from the spring config server.

 ### Simple configuration

 This is the default configuration.

 Every configuration file is defined with a list of ```key: value``` pairs, even if they will be converted finally to hadoop xml format.

 The destination format is defined by the extensions (or by an additional format specifier)

 The generated files will be saved to the `$CONF_DIR` directory.